LesFerch/RightClickTools/doc/v2/README.md

 The **Convert** section is used to convert URL type shortcuts to LNK type shortcuts.
 This is useful because URL shortcuts do not reliably show icons larger than size medium.
 That's an old bug that dates back to at least Windows 7 and continues with Windows 11.

-The **Search and Replace** saection allows dping a search and replace of text within fields in Windows LNK type shortcuts.
+The **Search and Replace** section allows doing a search and replace of text within fields in Windows LNK type shortcuts.
 Note that you must enter something to search for before the `Target`, `Start in`, and `Icon` options can be checked.

 ### Date Time Tool